MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/3-plan-release-pipeline.md

 ### Download pipeline artifacts

 In the previous learning path, you published build artifacts to the pipeline.
-These artifacts were _.zip_ files that contained the _Space Game_ website as a build package.
+These artifacts were _.*zip_* files that contained the _Space Game_ website as a build package.
 Amita manually downloaded this package and installed it in her test environment.

 To deploy a build artifact from the pipeline, you need a way to download it from the pipeline to the agent.
 You use the `DownloadPipelineArtifact@2` task to download artifacts.